-There are so many wonderful and education museums around the world.
+There are so many wonderful and educational museums around the world.
 You probably have one very close to where you live – why not look into getting a membership pass?
 Our local science museum is part of the Association of Science-Technology Centers.
 For a low price, I can get a family annual membership to my local science museum that also gives me free entrance to world-class science and technology museums around the world!
 Find out if you have an ASTC facility near you by visiting www.ASTC.org.

 This is a great science project to do with your kids anytime – but perfect for summer when the kids can watch the crystals grow day by day.
-Love to Know give you a full guide to making crystals.
+Love to Know gives you a full guide to making crystals.